sabaton-rs/sabaton-mw/src/doc/doc.md

 [SMT.webm](https://user-images.githubusercontent.com/102716966/194551842-291a3217-cebd-4cce-a4fd-6b398f525c5e.webm)

 You can have multiple subscribers.
 Each subscriber gets a handle and can use the memory.
-After the usage it frees the handle.
+After usage it frees the handle.
 When all the handles are freed, buffer goes back to pool and can be reused.

 Important thing to note here is that memory is allocated by a pool manager and not the publisher.
 When a publisher wants to publish data, it has to first `loan` a memory region, put data into memory and then publish that memory.